obonaventure/cnp3/book/glossary.rst

 	a public internet, i.e. a network composed of different networks that are running :term:`IPv4` or :term:`IPv6`

    internet
 	an internet is an internetwork, i.e. a network composed of different networks.
-The :term:`Internet` is a very popular internetwork, but other internets have beend used in the path.
+The :term:`Internet` is a very popular internetwork, but other internets have been used in the path.

    IP
         Internet Protocol is the generic term for the network layer protocol in the TCP/IP protocol suite. :term:`IPv4` is widely used today and :term:`IPv6` is expected to replace :term:`IPv4`